wxsd-sales/share-whiteboard-macros/README.md

 <img width="1628" alt="image" src="https://github.com/wxsd-sales/share-whiteboard/assets/22101144/28d73258-2a3f-41ed-a8cc-498b876b915b">

-- Send Whiteboard from you Navigator:
+- Send Whiteboard from your Navigator:

   Use your Navigator to send Whiteboards that are open on your paired Board or Desk Series Devices